jonasoesch/p9/paper.md

-## Observations from the pilot studies

-We ran two explorative pilot studies before the final experiment.

 ### Conclusions

 Based on the literature and the above findings we arrive at several conclusions about how the nature of transitions and animation.
 We came to believe that animation indeed guides the readers eye between transitions and therefore supports object constancy and cueing at the level of perception.
 But the results also show that relationships are interpreted at a much higher level and perceptual differences don't directly influence this interpretation.
 Finally, we are still unsure about how animation precisely influences engagement.